rudrasingh21/Data-Repository-Links-for-Practice/README.md

-# Data-for-Hadoop-by-itversity
+# Data-for-Hadoop and Spark
-Data for Hadoop by itversity
+Data for Hadoop and Spark